Discover Nara: The City of Deer

 Nara Park

-The Nara Park is the heart of the city and houses various attractions, including temples, museums, and gardens.
-Over 1,400 deer live in the park, and they are as much a part of the local experience as the historical monuments.
-Visitors can buy senbei (special crackers) to feed the deer, who politely bow asking for food.
+The Nara Park is the heart of the city and houses many attractions, including temples, museums, and gardens.
+More than 1,400 deer live in the park, and they are as much a part of the local experience as the historical monuments.
+Visitors can buy senbei (special crackers) to feed the deer, who often bow politely when they want food.

-Moreover, the park offers stunning views of Mount Wakakusa, a perfect spot for hiking.
-In January, the famous Wakakusa Yamayaki festival takes place, where the mountain is set on fire in a traditional ceremony.
+In addition, the park offers beautiful views of Mount Wakakusa, a popular place for walks and hikes.
+In January, the famous Wakakusa Yamayaki festival takes place, when the mountain is set on fire in a traditional ceremony.

 Charming gardens in Nara